Post Harvest Technology Division – About Us

 • The Division further offers laboratory and consultancy services on microbiological assessment, chemical analysis, food preservation, processing and quality control.

 • Development of technology for extraction of fish oils from fish and fish wastes.
-Analysis of detailed lipid profiles and formation of feeds for aquaculture.
+Analysis of detailed lipid profiles.

 • Investigation of post harvest losses and measures to minimize the post harvest loss in the future industry.

-• Conducting research to help minimize the occurrence of human health hazards due to contamination of fish and fishery products from chemical residue, antibiotics, biotoxins and resistant pathogens.
+• Conducting research to help minimize the occurrence of human health hazards due to contamination of fish and fishery products from chemical residues, antibiotics, biotoxins and resistant pathogens.

 Product Technologies for new investment opportunities